planck-repl/planck/site/src/performance.md

 Planck uses a (naïve) file timestamp mechanism to know if cache files are stale, and it additionally looks at comments like the following

 ```
-// Compiled by ClojureScript 1.7.170 {:static-fns-true}
+// Compiled by ClojureScript 1.8.18 {:static-fns true}
 ```

 in the compiled JavaScript to see if the files are applicable.
 If a file can’t be used, it is replaced with an updated copy.